MuroriM/parent-child-apps-communication-proof-of-concept/README.md

 # Proof of Concept of Messages being Sent from Parent Svelte App to Child React App using postMessage, and vice-versa

+This demo serves as a proof of concept that it is possible to have two meteor clients communicate with each other directly using postMessage.
+In this demo you can send messages between a parent app and a child app in an iFrame.
+These messages can be displayed on the other app, sent as alerts to the other app, or

 ## Usage

 1. `cd` into `react-child-app` and run it on port 3000 with `meteor run --port 3000`